-- Pressure on pay and pensions. - Constraints on government spending leading to a reduction in public funding. - The impact of fee arrangements and the University's performance in league tables on the recruitment of students.
+- Pressure on pay and pensions. - Constraints on government spending leading to a reduction in public funding. - The impact of fee arrangements and the University's performance in league tables on the recruitment of students. - Changes to funding arrangements for Teacher Education.

-- Changes to funding arrangements for Teacher Education. - Changes to funding and commissioning arrangements for Health Education Kent, Surrey and Sussex (HEKSS) professional training. - The implications of the outcome of the EU referendum - The impact of the economic climate on the demand for higher education and, in particular, employer sponsored education and training. - Failure to achieve targets for International recruitment of students and for research and knowledge exchange income.
+- Changes to funding and commissioning arrangements for Health Education Kent, Surrey and Sussex (HEKSS) professional training. - The implications of BREXIT. - The impact of the economic climate on the demand for higher education and, in particular, employer sponsored education and training. - Failure to achieve targets for International recruitment of students and for research and knowledge exchange income.